mirte-robot/mirte-documentation/doc/mirte_os/access_interface.rst

 On Linux and MacOS you can SSH by opening a terminal.
 On Windows you could the optional built-in SSH client (Windows 10/11), use Putty, or MobaXTerm.
-You can connect to Mirte via SSH (first time login password is 'mirte_mirte'):
+You can connect to MIRTE via SSH (first time login password is 'mirte_mirte'):

 .. code-block:: bash